tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

     - Binding model and implementation
       - The implementation is strictly based on the model;
     - Cultivating a language based on the model
-      - The model contains terms which are the base of a language common to both Domain Exerts and Developers;
+      - The model contains terms which are the base of a language common to both Domain Experts and Developers;
     - Developing a knowledge rich model
       - The model must be more than a representation of data structures, it must contain all kinds of knowledge.
 It must contain ideas, data structures, objects, behaviours, enforced rules, etc.
     - Distilling the model